MuriloFin/MuriloFin/README.md

 </pre>

 If you are interested, please don't hesitate to contact me.
-I believe that a community of friendly developers is the key to better technological development.
+I believe that a community of friendly developers is the key to an evolved society.

 <pre>